zhululai/radon-ide/docs/technical-details.rst

 - *Continuous Testing Tool*: integrated on the RADON IDE with a Che plugin and a Kubernetes component.
 A user can create CTT configuration file, which after being completed, can be executed again via a right-click on the configuration file and selecting "Execute test configuration".
 The results of the tests are stored in the project folder.
 - *Template Library*: integrated on the RADON IDE with a Che plugin.
 It enables the users to manage, store and retrieve the TOSCA modules and their implementations.
 The user can interact with it by right clicking on the file from file explorer or in the editor and select one of the dropdown options available.
 - *Delivery Toolchain*: integrated on the RADON IDE with
-    - A Che plugin for the SaaS Orchestrator.
-It eneables the users to create and run deployment projects inside the SaaS Orchestrator;
+    - A Che plugin for the `xOpera SaaS Orchestrator <https://xlab-si.github.io/xopera-opera/index.html>`_.
+It eneables the users to create and run deployment projects inside the xOpera SaaS Orchestrator;
-    - A Che plugin implementing a *Trigger CI* command to achieve the deployment process via a Jenkins job in order to add more flexibility.
-During the deployment process the selected CSAR (if needed) is published to the `Template Library <https://template-library-radon.xlab.si/>`_ through the available API and a remote `Jenkins <https://www.jenkins.io/>`_ job is triggered to fetch the uploaded CSAR and deploy it with the Orchestrator;
-    - A Che plugin implementing a *Open Monitorig page* command to open the Monitoring Dashboard from the IDE.
+    - A Che plugin implementing (i) the *Configure CI* and *Trigger CI* commands to configure and trigger a CI/CD pipleline on a `Jenkins <https://www.jenkins.io/>`_ server in order to add more flexibility, (ii) the *Show deployment status* command to open the xOpera SaaS Orchestrator console from the IDE and (iii) the *Open Monitorig page* command to open the Monitoring Dashboard from the IDE.